-- Implemented virtual meeting options for staff/stakeholders.
-This includes the required A/V equipment in boardrooms and providing access to, and educating staff on, the use of online meeting platforms. - In 2022/23, completed an accessibility review of FII's corporate documents and digital assets.
-Updates were undertaken in 2023/24. - Added ability to create accessible documents/websites as a desirable criteria in FII's Design Services Request for Qualifications. - In 2023/24, reviewed the corporate website to identify changes needed to meet Web Content Accessibility Guidelines (2.2), level AA standards.

-- In 2023/24, audited naturally:wood, a key FII communications platform and developed revised brand guidelines for visual and digital applications. - In 2023, provided a training session on accessible digital documents to staff, including an overview on standards, testing tools, assistive technologies and best practices.
+- Virtual meeting options are now available to staff/stakeholders.
+This includes the required A/V equipment in boardrooms and providing access to, and educating staff on, the use of online meeting platforms. - FII's main corporate documents and digital assets were updated in 2024/25 with an accessibility lens.
+FII's PowerPoint template has been updated to include accessibility tips for staff. - Ability to create accessible documents/websites has been added as a desirable criteria in FII's Design Services Request for Qualifications. - FII has updated its naturallywood.com website to meet Web Content Accessibility Guidelines (2.2), level A standard requirements.
+FII's bcfii.ca website is near compliance with final items to be addressed in 2025/26. - Staff at FII have undertaken training on accessible digital documents, including an overview on standards, testing tools, assistive technologies and best practices.
+Select staff have taken further training to support FII's communications.